-The post-season learning survey is the last step of data collection for the 2022 growing season!
-After this, our civic science research team will be compiling results to share back with you, and applying what we learn to the design of the 2023 growing season and beyond.
-Congratulations and thank you for completing the first year with us.
-Stay tuned for more observation and evaluation in future years as this perennial wheat project continues!
+Sharing stories is the last step of data collection for the 2023 growing season!
+After this, our civic science research team will be synthesizing final results to share back with you, and applying what we learn to the design of the 2024 growing season and beyond.
+Congratulations and thank you for completing this year with us.
+Stay tuned for more observation and evaluation in future years as this project continues!